-We believe the restrictions represent a desperate attempt by weak people to hold onto power in the face of an everpeace.
+We believe the restrictions represent a desperate attempt by weak people to hold onto power in the face of an everincreasing determination by the oppressed of our country to bring about justice, democracy and peace.
 The government's drastic and brutal action removes nearly all effective means open to our people of working for true change by peaceful means, and if there is violent reaction to its action, this government must take the responsibility.